dyagdi/PriceLess/scraping-market-data/README.md

 $ python run_spiders.py
 ```

-The command above may not be working right.
+The command above may not be working right, use scrapy crawl command mentioned above rather than this.